Huotes/CommitMaker/README.md

 Most tough men eat nails for breakfast.
 Chuck Norris does all of his grocery shopping at Home Depot.

 Two wrongs don't make a right.
 Unless you're Chuck Norris.
 Then two wrongs make a roundhouse kick to the face.

+MySpace actually isn't your space, it's Chuck's (he just lets you use it).